Every Student Discount in Canada You Should Be Using

 2. 2Sign up for UNiDAYS, Student Beans, and SPC on day one โ€” These three platforms cover hundreds of Canadian and international brands between them.

-3. 3Use your .edu email for every software and service signup โ€” Even if a student discount isn't advertised, many companies automatically detect school email addresses and offer deals.
+3. 3Use your school email for every software and service signup โ€” Even if a student discount isn't advertised, many companies automatically detect school email addresses and offer deals.

 4. 4Check your school's free resources โ€” Libraries offer way more than books: free access to LinkedIn Learning, Grammarly, newspapers, research databases, 3D printers, recording studios, and equipment loans.